Updated on August 11, 2020

 Filing your taxes on time.

-- As we know, April 30th is the deadline for us as taxpayers to file our income tax returns.
-Self-employed people have a deadline of June 15th; however, CRA begins charging interest on taxes owing starting April 30th.
-It is important to pre-plan knowing you need to have your remittances paid by April 30th to avoid interest charges.
+- As we know, June 1, 2020 was the deadline for us as taxpayers to file our income tax returns this year.
+Self-employed people have a deadline of June 15th.
+Because of the pandemic, in 2020, the CRA will begin charging interest on taxes owing starting September 1st.
+It is important to pre-plan knowing you need to have your remittances paid by September 1st to avoid interest charges.

 - Filing your return late triggers penalties.
 The moment you’re late, you’re hit with a 5% penalty of the balance owing, plus an additional 1% for every month the return is late.
 Over the year, this could add up to a maximum penalty of 17%.